Health Requirements for Admissions

 - International students must check with International Services to verify current requirements.

-You are expected to have completed a primary series of childhood immunizations which should have included: DPT, Polio, MMR and others depending on your high school graduation date.
+Recommended: You are expected to have completed a primary series of childhood immunizations which should have included: DPT, Polio, MMR, and others depending on your high school graduation date.
 If you or your parents claimed an exemption to these childhood immunizations the University will need a copy of the exemption.
 These may be done at your physician's office or your county health department.
 Your county health department will usually offer this.

 A current tetanus booster (Tdap) is recommended for students.
 Tetanus boosters expire after 10 years, most of you had one at age 14 or 15 in high school.
 If the date of your last tetanus booster will expire during your enrollment at UMHB, please have your booster updated.
-Varivax (chicken pox vaccine – 2 doses), having two (2) MMRs [measles, mumps and rubella - one dose is considered unreliable coverage against disease] and Hepatitis B and Hepatitis A and the HPV vaccines are encouraged, as per the Texas Department of Health, the CDC, ACIP and UMHB but are not required at this time.
+Varivax (chicken pox vaccine – 2 doses), having two (2) MMRs [measles, mumps, and rubella - one dose is considered unreliable coverage against disease] and Hepatitis B and Hepatitis A and the HPV vaccines are encouraged, as per the Texas Department of Health, the CDC, ACIP, and UMHB but are not required at this time.
 Send photocopies of shot records to the UMHB Health Center.
 Please include your UMHB student ID number.
 Texas Immunizations Hotline: (800) 252-9152.

 F.Y.I.
-The physician's physical examination is encouraged, but NOT REQUIRED
+The physician's physical examination is encouraged, but NOT REQUIRED.

-Page last updated January 08, 2018
+Page last updated October 18, 2019